bberlinger13/ds4420-youth-vaping-analysis-project/README.md

 ## Key Findings
-Both models converged on the same core finding: **active engagement with e-cigarette content on social media — not overall platform use — is the strongest behavioral predictor of adolescent vaping.** Snapchat and TikTok were the dominant platforms among current users across all three years.
+Both models converged on the same core finding: **active engagement with e-cigarette content on social media (not overall platform use) is the strongest behavioral predictor of adolescent vaping.** Snapchat and TikTok were the dominant platforms among current users across all three years.
-E-cigarette use rates were consistent across grade levels (42–48%), suggesting prevention efforts should target all grades, not just upperclassmen.
+E-cigarette use rates were consistent across grade levels (42-48%), suggesting prevention efforts should target all grades, not just upperclassmen.

 ---